2enology/my-projects-overview/README.md

 Degen Taxi proves that the odds are as advertised (5% house edge) and that the rolls are predetermined and cannot react to how players bet.
 For more detailed information on the concept of 'Provably Fair' you can always check here.
 This project includes 3 parts, smart contract, back-end, and front-end integration.

 - Live: <a href="https://degentaxi.io">Degen Taxi</a>
+- Github Repository: <a href="https://github.com/2En0/degentaxi-frontend-solana">Degentaxi FE</a>
-- Github Repository: <a href="https://github.com/best-lucky1030/coin-flip-solkitty">Degen Taxi</a>
+- Github Repository: <a href="https://github.com/2En0/degentaxi-backend-solana">DegenTaxi BE</a>